crazy-max/diun/docs/notif/mqtt.md

-# Mqtt notifications
+# MQTT notifications

-You can send notifications to any mqtt compatible server with the following settings.
+You can send notifications to any MQTT compatible server with the following settings.

 ## Configuration